yernat-assylbekov/Anime-Faces-with-DCGAN/README.md

 ## Training Details

-I used the same loss functions for the generator and the discriminator as in the last paragraph of Section 3 in <a href="https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf">[1]</a>.
+I used the same loss functions for the generator and the discriminator as in the last paragraph of Section 3 in the GAN paper <a href="https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf">[1]</a> by Goodfellow et al. We use the Adam optimizer with `learning_rate = 0.0001` and `beta_1 = 0.5`.

 ## Results